 macOS High Sierra vs macOS Sierra

-Of course, given that High Sierra is a free update when it arrives in autumn, you might wonder why there's any debate at all.
-You've got to remember that there's always a bit of work involved with updating a Mac, and that it can be pretty difficult to downgrade once you've done it.
-Then there is the fact that often, despite thorough beta testing, there can still be issues with the early versions of the software and that may well cause problems for you.
-So you want to be sure before you jump to the latest version.
+Given that High Sierra is a free update, you might wonder why there's any debate at all.
+But, there's always a bit of work involved with updating a Mac, and that it can be pretty difficult to downgrade once you've done it.
+Then there is the fact that often, despite thorough beta testing, there can still be issues with the software and problems with compatibility, and that may well cause headaches for you.
+So you want to be sure before you jump to the latest version of macOS.

 Design & interface

 Here's one area you really don't have to make a decision.
 Design-wise, Sierra and High Sierra are pretty much identical - the biggest change is the new High Sierra desktop background.

 Of course, there are plenty of design tweaks to specific apps which we'll get to below, but as far as the OS in general goes, it's business as usual.

 High Sierra features changes not only to the core function of macOS but also tweaks to a number of Mac users' favourite day-to-day apps.
 Despite that, it's got to be admitted that this isn't one of the really exciting macOS updates.

 As the name suggests, this is akin to Mac OS X Mountain Lion (which followed Lion) and Snow Leopard (which followed Leopard) - a mid-step upgrade that builds on Sierra while focussing on under-the-hood improvements that developers will care about, but that the average user might not even notice, although they will benefit from.

 Apple File System